A Survey on Event Prediction Methods from a Systems Perspective: Bringing Together Disparate Research Areas: Comprehension of Event Prediction Methods through the Generalized PCM System

-As the last functional requirement specifying the method's output (I), \emph{uncertainty quantification} aims at reflecting the epistemic and aleatoric uncertainty of the method's output \cite{hullermeier_aleatoric_2021}.
+\emph{Uncertainty quantification} aims at reflecting the epistemic and aleatoric uncertainty of the method's output \cite{hullermeier_aleatoric_2021}.
 Epistemic uncertainty consists of model and approximation uncertainty and is the result of our lack of knowledge on the true relationships of the monitored system necessary for the design of a perfect prediction method.
 As such, it is reducible by further research.
 Aleatoric uncertainty is an irreducible uncertainty that captures the non-deterministic nature of real-world occurrences.
 Recently, method development acknowledged the existence of both types of uncertainty and incorporated their quantification in its output \cite{weytjens_learning_2022}.
 Uncertainty quantification can build trust for the prediction method by measuring confidence metrics \cite{zhao_event_2021} that accompany probabilistic outputs and improves the subsequent actions, as the user can decide to wait for more certain prediction results that are more likely to occur.

 Despite the fact that root cause analysis and visualization are separated from prediction in the PCM system (cf. \autoref{fig:framework}), it is important that the method itself enables these functionalities or already presents a proof of concept on how these functionalities can be done.
 Otherwise, it will be more difficult for researchers and practitioners to develop these functionalities given only the method itself.
-Thus, \emph{root cause analysis support} (RCA support), \emph{output visualization} and \emph{root cause analysis visualization} (RCA visualization) indicate whether the proposed method clearly defines how to achieve root cause analysis or visualization on top of the method respectively or already presents a proof of concept.
+Thus, \emph{root cause analysis support} (RCA support), \emph{output visualization} and \emph{root cause analysis visualization} (RCA visualization) indicate whether the proposed method clearly defines how to achieve root cause analysis or visualization on top of the method respectively or already presents a proof of concept. \janikrr{In particular, the visualization functionalities focus on the user in the PCM system \cite{mohammed_big_2022}.}